-With the 2022 tax season currently underway, most people will find themselves in one of two camps - anticipating a tax refund or dreading the thought of owing the IRS.
+With tax season currently underway, most people will find themselves in one of two camps - anticipating a tax refund or dreading the thought of owing the IRS.
 If you’re in the latter category this year, my heart sincerely goes out to you because I’ve personally been in that situation more than once.
 And because I’ve been there, I have several practical tips and Bible scriptures to encourage you and help you successfully navigate this tax season.

 Tip #1 - Pray

 This is always my first tip when facing a challenge because prayer truly changes things, starting with your mindset.
 If you take a few moments to express your concerns to the Lord in prayer and specifically ask for His guidance, you’ll be amazed at how doing this can influence the situation and direct your next steps.
 Additionally, when you pray, you’re also taking a proactive step to relax, breathe and relieve any physical and mental stress.
 Finally, please don’t be afraid or ashamed to pray because the Lord is already aware of the situation and knows what help you’ll need to move forward.
 And by praying, you’re inviting the Lord himself to intervene and share that wise counsel with you.

 Psalm 4:1; Psalm 145:18; Philippians 4:6-7; Matthew 6:8

 Tip #2 - Don’t delay filing your taxes

 Even if you know for certain that you owe the IRS, please resist the urge to procrastinate on filing your taxes.
 This is because it generally takes lots of time to file and if you wait until the last minute, you might not get everything completed on time, making you miss the April 18, 2022, filing deadline.
 This makes matters even worse because you could be at risk for additional IRS financial penalties, fees and more.